 Yes, absolutely.
 This would be delicious with strawberries, blueberries, even banana.
 However, you may want to adjust the amounts and amount of cinnamon, if any.

 Sure!
-I recommend starting with the dough recipe in my Homemade Monkey Bread.
+If you don’t want to use store-bought biscuits, I recommend starting with the dough recipe in my Homemade Monkey Bread.

 Skillet Apple Fritter

-- 2 cans (32 ounces) refrigerated buttermilk biscuits, flaky
+- 2 cans (8-count each) refrigerated buttermilk biscuits, flaky

 - Peel, core, and dice the apples.